 (1) The "lifting" of the babies was not simply "an ordinary act of human decency," but must be viewed from the context in which it occurs.
 The interests of human decency would have been far better served by a refusal of the American public to allow its government to intervene politically, economically and militarily in the Vietnamese people's national struggle.
-This intervention has resulted in a tromendous loss of human life, massacro, and the indisoriminate bombing and slaughtor of the cle 4 states that orphans and helpless victims of war should be provided for and turned over to peoples of the same outtural tradition or to peoples who are most closely assimilated to their life experience."
-These children were born of the monumental struggle of the Vietnamese people ayainst imperialist oppression.
+This intervention has resulted in a tromendous loss of human life, massacre, and the indiscriminate bombing and slaughter of the same babies the American publie now seems so concorned for.
+The point is that the emotionally purgative offeet of the babylift obsource the more nininter elements of America's involvement in Southeast Asia.
+Inasmuch as many of the "orphans" were unwillingly and untimely ripped from their mothors' arms, "kidnapping" is indeed an appropriate term.
+Wellmeaning individuals can canily be manipulated if they remain ignorant of the offeets of their actions.
+To portray these adoptive parents as a symbol of America's "Convern" and at the same time present the "enemy" as the sole cause of death and panio is an elementary propaganda trick.
+To suppose that the government cannot and does not consider long-range implications of its activities or even of news coverage, carries naivets to undeserved heights.
+(2) We reiterate, "Section 24 of the Geneva Convention, Article 4 states that orphans and helpless victims of war should be provided for and turned over to peoples of the same cultural tradition or to peoples who are most closely assimilated to their life experience."
+These children were born of the monumental struggle of the Vietnamese people against imperialist oppression.
 The lessons of that struggle are meant to live through the children in the land and outture of their birth.
-To remove these children is to deprive the Vietnamese of their postgrity, (3) The writer attempts to reduce the argument to the absurd, and ironically describes procisely the situation that exists in the South Boston school system.
-We shall continue to denounce racism in others, despite these who wish that the victims of racism would quietly suffer and disappear. - Editorial Colloctive Romanoff drew additional attention to himself with his seemingly uncompromising position in regards to discussion on the matter.
-It is the Ombudsman's responsibility to supervise the Student Senate elections.
-This is an awesome task indeed, but it is important that one's enthusiasm about performing a good job does not become an obstacle which may create unnecessary problems among students.
-The Ombudsman as an individual should not be controversial.
-If he is, the consequences are that his actions are automatically placed under close scrutiny by everyone.
-This offsets the Ombudsman's position because if the Ombudsman is to function at all he must do so objectively.
-He has to be in a position to solve problems, not create them. same babies the American public new seems so concerned for.
-The point is that the emotionally purgative offect of the babylift obseures the more sinister elements of America's involvement in Southeast Asia.
-Inasmuch as many of the "orphans" wore unwillingly and untimely ripped from their mothors' arms, "kidnapping" is indeed an appropriate term.
-Wellmeaning individuals can casily bo manipulated if they romain ignorant of the offects of their actions.
-To portray those adoptive parents as a symbol of Amorica's "Concorn" and at the same time present the "enemy" as the sole cause of death and panio is an elementary propaganda trick.
-To suppose that the government cannot and does not consider. long-range implications of its activities or even of nervs coverage, carries naivets to undeserved heights.
-(2) We reiterate, "Section 24 of the Geneva Convention, Arti- April 24, 1975 (Rditor's Notes the following letter was written to the oditor of The Source, It is being printed here to make sure it is allowed to speak for itself.)
-Doar Editori After reading your front page article (April 24th issue) about the elections and your editorial endorsement of Vivian Rodriguez and the United Students, I felt I had the responsibility to write the truth and to clear up the position of the Progressive Coalition slate and its program.
-Originally, I was running for student senator under the Unitod Student slate.
+To remove these children is to deprive the Viotnamone of their pontarity, (3) The writer attempts to reduce the argument to the absurd, and ironically describes precisely the situation that exists in the South Boston school system.
+We shall continue to denounce racism in others, despite these who wish that the victims of racism would quietly suffer and disappear. - Editorial Collective April 24, 1975 (Editor's Notes the following letter was written to the editor of The Source, It is being printed here to make sure it is allowed to speak for itself.)
+Dour Editors After reading your front page article (April 24th issue) about the elections and your editorial endorsement of Vivian Redriguez and the United Students, I felt I had the responsibility to write the truth and to clear up the position of the Progressive Coalition slate and its program.
+Originally, I was running for student senator under the United Student slate.
 After attending one of their meetings to discuss their platform, I came to the conclusion that they do not represent the student body nor do I think they can comprehend the struggles of the students.
-For example, when I attended their meeting, to draft the platform, Tuesday, May 6, 1975 THE PAPER Page S-J POETRY ...
-IN MOTION ...
+For example, when I attended their meeting, to draft the platform, POETRY...
+IN MOTION...